ibm-cloud-docs/vpc/example-code.md

 ## Add an SSH key
 {: #add-ssh-key-api-tutorial}

-Add your public SSH key to your IBM Cloud acccount.
-This key is specified when you create the instance, and it's needed later to log into the instance.
+Add your public SSH key to your {{site.data.keyword.cloud_notm}} account.
+This key is specified when you create the instance, and it's needed later to log in to the instance.
 You can use one key to provision multiple instances.

 ```bash
 curl -X POST "$api_endpoint/v1/keys?version=$api_version&generation=2" \